microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/businessscenario.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a scenario which collects relevant data and configuration for a specific problem domain.
-Learn more about Business Scenarios [here](/graph/businessScenarios-concept-overview.md).
+For more details about business scenarios, see [Business Scenarios (Preview) Overview](/graph/businessscenarios-concept-overview.md).

 Inherits from [entity](../resources/entity.md).